glangmead/longhead/content/cv/index.md

 ### **Apple Inc., Pittsburgh, PA --- 2011--Present**

+#### Machine Learning Manager, Services, June 2024

+Manager of Apple News algorithms design team.
+Our team of scientist-engineers develop algorithmic aspects of the user experience in News and Stocks, such as: on-device personalization, semantic understanding of text, deduplication of same-fact news stories.
+We collaborate at the intersection of technology and liberal arts, working with designers, journalists, app engineers, and backend operations engineers.

 #### Machine Learning Engineer, Services, January 2014

 Founding member of Apple News algorithms team starting 2014.
 Designed